 The auditor of the Funds is Grant Thornton LLP.
-The auditor is a firm of Chartered Professional Accountants of Ontario (registered name of The Institute of Chartered Accountans of Ontario).
-Grant Thornton LLP audits the annual financial statements of the Funds and provides an opinion as to whether they are presented fairly, in all material respects, in accordance with International Financial Reporting Standards.
+Grant Thornton LLP is independent of the Funds within the meaning of the Rules of Professional Conduct of the Chartered Professional Accountants of Ontario.
+Grant Thornton LLP audits the annual financial statements of the Funds and provides an opinion as to whether they are presented fairly, in all material respects, in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board (IFRS).
 The auditor's responsibilities are outlined in full in the independent auditor's report.
 The auditor is located in Toronto, Ontario.